CONSTITUTION OF THE KENT STATE UNITED FACULTY ASSOCIATION

 2. Rights of Members

-A. Active Members in good standing shall have the right to participate fully in the affairs of their respective Unit as described in the Governing Document of the TT Unit and the Governing Document of the NTT Unit attached hereto as Appendix A and Appendix B respectively.
+A. Active Members in good standing shall have the right to participate fully in the affairs of their respective Unit as described in the Governing Document of the TT Unit and the Governing Document of the FTNTT Unit attached hereto as Appendix A and Appendix B respectively.

 B. Graduate Student Members in good standing shall have the right to attend meetings and to be elected or appointed to committees of the Association.

-C. Emeritus Members in good standing shall have the right to participate fully in the affairs of their respective Unit as described in the Governing Document of the TT Unit and the Governing Document of the NTT Unit attached hereto as Appendix A and Appendix B respectively.
+C. Emeritus Members in good standing shall have the right to participate fully in the affairs of their respective Unit as described in the Governing Document of the TT Unit and the Governing Document of the FTNTT Unit attached hereto as Appendix A and Appendix B respectively.

 D. Associate Members in good standing shall have the right to attend meetings, except meetings at which collective bargaining matters are discussed.
 They do not have the right to vote in elections, on referenda, dues, or ratification of collective bargaining agreements.